boldflight/BibleConverter/test_EPUB/output/2tim.md

 [5] Also, if anyone competes as an athlete, he will not be crowned as the winner unless he competes according to the rules.
 [6] The farmer who works hard ought to have the first share of the crops.
 [7] Think about what I am saying and the Lord will give you understanding of all this.

 [8] Remember Jesus Christ, raised from the dead, a descendant of David; such is my gospel, [9] for which I suffer hardship to the point of imprisonment as a criminal, but God’s message is not imprisoned!
 [10] So I endure all things for the sake of those chosen by God, that they too may obtain salvation in Christ Jesus and its eternal glory.
 [11] This saying is trustworthy:

-If we died with him, we will also live with him.
+If we died with him, we will also live with him.<br>
-[12] If we endure, we will also reign with him.
+[12] If we endure, we will also reign with him.<br>
-If we deny him, he will also deny us.
+If we deny him, he will also deny us.<br>
-[13] If we are unfaithful, he remains faithful, since he cannot deny himself.
+[13] If we are unfaithful, he remains faithful, since he cannot deny himself.<br>
 ### Dealing with False Teachers

 [14] Remind people of these things and solemnly charge them before the Lord not to wrangle over words.
 This is of no benefit; it just brings ruin on those who listen.